The best treatment is to take steps to prevent illness.

-The flu—or influenza—is a highly contagious respiratory virus caused by one of three different virus types: influenza A, B, or C. It spreads quickly by way of droplets of saliva that become airborne when someone sneezes or coughs, according to the Harvard Special Report Viruses and Disease.
+The flu—or influenza—is a highly contagious respiratory virus caused by one of three different virus types: influenza A, B, or C. The main way that illnesses like colds and the flu spread from person to person is through the droplets that sick people propel when they cough and sneeze.
 You can also get the flu by exposure to saliva passed by routine contact, such as kissing or sharing eating utensils.

 How long does the flu last?

 For most healthy people, the flu is an uncomfortable but short-term illness that resolves itself as the immune system fights it off.
 Symptoms usually appear from one to four days after exposure to the virus, and they last five to seven days.
 For people who've had a flu shot, the symptoms may last a shorter amount of time, or be less severe.
 For other people, the symptoms may last longer.
 Even when symptoms resolve, you may continue to feel fatigued.

 Some people are at increased risk for complications from influenza.
 These people include:

 - people with chronic illnesses, such as asthma, heart disease, HIV, or diabetes